totten/hurtlocker/README.md

 > The worker descriptions (eg `abcd`, `dcba`) and table names ("A", "B", "C", "D") are clearly abstract.
 This particular investigation is
 > not about debugging any specific deadlock -- it speaks to the general mechanics of deadlocks.

+When running `hurtlocker.sh`, it will spawn several worker-processes that contend to access the same records.
+You will see a log of how these workers run.
+At the end, it shows a report to present the successes and failures (exceptions/deadlocks) with a detailed list of the written data.

 ## Discussion

 A deadlock arises when you have two (or more) worker-processes with conflicting lock requirements, eg: